slim-template/slim/doc/smart.md

     p
       This is text.

+Slim will automatically treat any line which doesn't start with a lowercase tag name or any of the special characters as an implicit text line.
+If the text spans several lines, simply indent them.

+    p
+      This is text,
+        and it spans
+        several lines.

+You can also mark the text explicitly with `>`, for example when it starts with lowercase letter or unusual character, or when the text spans several lines, or merely for aesthetic consistency, or if you want to use uppercase tag names and therefore need to keep the `:implicit_text` option disabled.

+    p
+      > 'This is text, too.'
+    p
+      >
+        This is text
+        which spans
+        several lines.

 As long as you leave the `:smart_text_escaping` enabled, any non-verbatim text is automatically escaped for you.
 However, for your convenience, any HTML entities detected are still used verbatim.